dresden-weekly/ansible-rails/rails/jobs/sidekiq/README.md

 ## Sidekiq

-This role creates a sidekiq worker that is managed via Upstart.
+This role creates a sidekiq worker that is managed via Upstart or Systemd.

 It requires:

-* Userjobs Role from Ansible-Rails
+* (Ubuntu 14 only): Userjobs Role from Ansible-Rails
 * Some installed and running Redis (not provided by Ansible-Rails) respectively given redis_url reachable

 It will create a upstart-job in ``~/.init/APP_NAME.conf``